Regis University: History

 In 1877, a group of exiled Italian Jesuits established a small college in Las Vegas, New Mexico.
 The Jesuits named this institution Las Vegas College which would ultimately become known as Regis University.

 In 1884, the Bishop of Denver invited the Jesuits to create a college in Morrison, Colorado where Sacred Heart College was opened.
 In 1887, Las Vegas College and Sacred Heart College merged and moved to the present location of Regis University.
 At the time of the merger, the school was then called the College of the Sacred Heart.
-Later, in 1921, it adopted the name of Regis College in honor of Saint John Francis Regis, a 17th-century Jesuit who worked with prostitutes and the poor in the mountains of Southern France.
+Later, in 1921, it adopted the name of Regis College in honor of John Francis Regis, a 17th-century Jesuit who worked with prostitutes and the poor in the mountains of Southern France.
 The preparatory section was separated to become the present-day Regis Jesuit High School.

 In 1991, Regis College was renamed Regis University.

-Regis University played host to the rock musician Jimi Hendrix in 1968, as well as the British rock band Queen (band) who played their first concert in the United States on April 16, 1974.
+Regis University played host to the rock musician Jimi Hendrix in 1968, as well as the British rock band Queen, who played their first concert in the United States at Regis, on April 16, 1974.

 In 2011, Regis academic programs expanded with partnerships with the National University of Ireland, Galway, and with ITESO, the Jesuit University of Guadalajara, Mexico, for the first online bilingual joint MBA degree program.

-Michael Sheeran stepped down as the university's president on June 1, 2012.
-Sheeran was succeeded by John P. Fitzgibbons, S.J., who became the 24th president of the university.
+On June 1, 2012, Michael Sheeran stepped down as the university's president.
+He was succeeded by John P. Fitzgibbons who became the 24th president of the university.

-Guest speakers

-Desmond Tutu spoke at the university in November 1998, following in the footsteps of Betty Williams of Northern Ireland and the Dalai Lama in 1993.

-Other speakers have included author Elie Wiesel in 2001, former President of Poland Lech Walesa in 2003, and most recently, David Trimble of Northern Ireland in 2006.
-Altogether, 13 Nobel Peace Prize recipients have visited Regis University since 1996.
+The university's current president is Salvador Aceves, the first non-clergyman to hold the role.

+In 2023, Regis University was designated as a Hispanic Serving Institution (HSI), meaning that more than 25% of its student population is Hispanic or Latinx.